 What do you know about the Honor Society of Nursing, Sigma Theta Tau International, at Grand Canyon University?
-Would like to be a part of the Nu Upsilon Chapter?
+Would you like to be a part of the Nu Upsilon Chapter?
 Wondering how it all works?

 Nu Upsilon is the local chapter of Sigma Theta Tau International here at GCU.
-The Greek meaning of the honor society translates to “love, courage and honor.”
+The Greek meaning of the honor society translates to “love, courage, and honor.”

 Membership to this honor society is by invitation only, but the College of Nursing and Health Care Professions does receive requests for membership by individuals at all times.
 Nursing students who have completed one half of an accredited program and maintain a 3.0 GPA or higher are candidates for admission to Nu Upsilon.

-Currently, our chapter of Nu Upsilon is working on a service project “Streetlight USA,” a residential program for girls ages 11 to 17 that provides a healing and safe environment from sexual exploitation and sex trafficking throughout the U.S. Part of the program is providing art therapy, supplies and writing materials.
+Currently, our chapter of Nu Upsilon is working on a service project “Streetlight USA,” a residential program for girls ages 11 to 17 that provides a healing and safe environment from sexual exploitation and sex trafficking throughout the U.S. Part of the program is providing art therapy, supplies, and writing materials.
 Another project in January will be a meet and greet, “Nightingale Night.”

 As our college grows, so will Nu Upsilon.
 Stay tuned for more information coming in 2016!